ibm-cloud-docs/transit-gateway/ha-dr.md

 ### How IBM recovers from zone failures
 {: #ibm-zone-failure}

 A zone failure refers to the failure of an availability zone within a region.
-In the event of a zone failure, IBM Cloud will identify the issue, perform repairs, and restore the zone as quickly as possible.
+When a zone failure occurs, IBM Cloud identifies the issue, perform repairs, and restore the zone as quickly as possible.
 If a zone becomes unavailable, traffic is automatically routed to healthy zones.
 Customers don't need to take any action to restore their transit gateway.

 ### How IBM recovers from regional failures
 {: #ibm-regional-failure}